 How to stop File History in Windows 10

-If you want to stop File History from running do the following: open the Settings app, go to Update & Security, choose Backup, and set the "Automatically back up my files" switch to Off.
+If you want to stop File History from running, do the following: open the Settings app, go to Update & Security, choose Backup, and turn Off the "Automatically back up my files" switch.

-As long as you do not set this switch back to On, File History is disabled and no longer backs up your data in the background.
+As long as you do not set this switch back On, File History is disabled and does not back up your data.

-How to change the storage drive used for File History backups
+How to change the storage drive used by File History for backups

-File History is now stopped and no longer working.
-Click or tap the Back arrow, and plug in the new storage drive that you want to use for File History.
-Then, click or tap "+ Add a drive" and choose the new drive that you want to use for storing the backup data.
+File History now temporarily stops backing your data up.
+Click or tap on the Back arrow, and plug in the new storage drive that you want to use for File History.
+Then, click or tap on "+ Add a drive" and select the new drive that you want to use for storing the backup data.

 The trouble is that now File History reverts to its default settings.
-You need to configure it again and run the backup, using the instructions in the previous sections of this tutorial.
+You need to configure it again and run the backup, once more following our instructions from the previous sections of this tutorial.

-How do you like File History in Windows 10?
+Do you like the File History from Windows 10?

-Windows 10 has brought more personalization to File History, and the way it works.
-We use it for backing up our data, alongside cloud storage services, so that we have redundancy.
-This way, we never lose the files that are important to use.
-After reading this tutorial, try File History and let us know how well it works for you.
+In Windows 10 File History offers more personalization options than it did in previous Windows operating systems.
+We use it to back up our data, alongside cloud storage services, for redundancy.
+This way, we never lose the files and documents that are important to us.
+Now that you have finished reading this tutorial, try File History and let us know how well it works for you.
 Are you satisfied with File History?
-Is it easy to use?
-Does it deliver the results you want?
+Do you find it easy to use?
+Does it deliver the results you wanted?
 Comment below and let's discuss.